chrismarspink/pkizone/README.md

 * Certificate authority declared with `CA_DEFAULT`, which defaults to `default`
 * If the above certificate authority ID does not exist, the first certificate authority declared on `CA_LIST` will be used

 New certificate authorities can be included updating `CA_LIST` environment variable.
-The next start of simple-ca will update the schema.

 Note that removing CAs from the `CA_LIST` will deny the access from `/sign` and `/ca` methods but won't remove it from the schema.
 If the CA is reincluded to the list, the same CA cert and private key will continue to sign certificates.